erikdmitchell/em-social-media/readme.txt

 Allows you to add links to your social media pages/profiles via widget or shortcode.

+The widget is a standard widget with a title.

+The shortcode is [emsm].

 == Installation ==

-1. Upload `simple-social-media` to the `/wp-content/plugins/` directory
+1. Upload `em-social-media` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. The plugin will generate all the pages with the proper shortcode.
+3. Go to Settings > Social Media to update.

 == Frequently Asked Questions ==

+None

 == Screenshots ==

 == Hooks and Filters ==

+None

 == Changelog ==